What are Toric Contact Lenses?

 FAQs

-Can I wear normal contact lenses if I have astigmatism?
+Do I have to wear toric lenses if I have astigmatism?

 You may see an astigmatism addressed on your glasses prescription but not on your contact lens prescription, this means your level of astigmatism is low and it is not necessary to correct it with contact lenses.
 However, if your contact lens prescription is for toric lenses and states the cylinder and axis measurements, it is not recommended to wear normal (spherical) contact lenses.
 It is important that you always wear contact lenses advised and prescribed by your optician.